glowredman/MAtmos/README.md

 a) Update the other mods of the modpack

-b) Use the -mixin0.7 versions of MAtmos which are provided for compatibility.
+b) Use the versions of MAtmos ending in *-mixin0.7.jar* which are provided for compatibility.

 ## Downloads